abrandoned/mondrian_redis_segment_cache/README.md

 (like DEL, EXPIRE) and finally String commands (like SET)

 The SegmentCache uses these notifications to keep Mondrian in sync across your Mondrian instances.
+It also eager loads the current cached items into the listeners when they are added to the cache.
+This allows an existing cache to be reused between deploys.

+Cache expiry is handled by the options `:ttl` and `:expires_at`

+If you want a static ttl (time to live) then each key that is inserted will be set to expire after the ttl completes.
+This is not always optimal for an analytics cache and you may want all keys to expire at the same time (potentially on a daily basis).

+If you want all keys to expire at the same time you should use `:expires_at` in the options hash.
+This should be the hour that you want all keys to expire on.
+1 being 1am, 2 being 2am, 15 being 3pm and so on.

 ## Contributing